Skip to main content

 He studied philosophy, literature, and law at the University of Queensland, Australia (BA Hons / LLB Hons), with an Honours dissertation on Italo Calvino.
 He completed a Doctorate in Philosophy (PhD) at the School of Law, University of Edinburgh, Scotland, and a Doctorate in the Social Sciences (DSS) at the Faculty of Social and Political Sciences, University of Lausanne, Switzerland.
 Prior to academia, he qualified as a lawyer in Brisbane, Australia, and worked as a Judge’s Associate in the Supreme Court of Queensland.
 He arrived at Queen Mary in 2011.

 Professor Del Mar teaches and researches at the intersection of sociologically- and historically-oriented legal theory and the legal humanities.
-He has long-standing interests in the relations between social theory and law, including in the importance of second-person approaches to social ethics (as falling in between individualism and collectivism), as well as in transnational and global legal contexts.
-He also has long-standing interests in the importance of history and historiography for theorising law.
+He has long-standing interests in the relations between social and legal theory, as well as in the importance of history and historiography for theorising law.
 He has a special interest in Scottish thought, from the moral philosophy of the eighteenth century to twentieth century jurisprudence.
-He has also worked on common law reasoning, especially in connection to imagination, emotion, embodiment, and related forms of language (e.g., fictions, metaphors, personifications, hypotheticals), and retains a strong interest in the importance of the theory and history of rhetoric, narrative, and character for legal reasoning and legal education.
+He has also worked extensively on common law reasoning, especially in connection to imagination, emotion, embodiment, and related forms of language (e.g., fictions, metaphors, personifications, hypotheticals), and retains a strong interest in the importance of the theory and history of rhetoric and narratology for legal reasoning and legal education.

 He is the author of Artefacts of Legal Inquiry: The Value of Imagination in Adjudication (2020).
 He has edited or co-edited: ‘Cognitive Legal Humanities’ (2023); ‘Contextual Legal Pedagogy’ (2022); The Oxford Handbook of Law and Humanities (2020); Virtue, Emotion, and Imagination in Law and Legal Reasoning (2020); Law in Theory and History (2016); Authority in Transnational Legal Theory (2016); Legal Fictions in Theory and Practice (2015); Beyond Text in Legal Education (2013); New Waves in Legal Philosophy (2011); and Law as Institutional Normative Order (2009).
 He has recently completed Neil MacCormick: A Life in Politics, Philosophy, and Law (forthcoming with Cambridge University Press in 2025).